zengm-games/zengm.com/src/posts/2025-10-21-streaming-json-parsing.md

 I won't rehash the README here, you can go over to [GitHub](https://github.com/zengm-games/json-web-streams) and read it if you want, but I think it's a pretty nifty library.

-The first thing I did was add a bunch of tests to see if my parser was actually correctly following the JSON spec.
+The first thing I did was add a bunch of tests (mostly from [this repo](https://github.com/nst/JSONTestSuite)) to see if my parser was actually correctly following the JSON spec.
 Well, I already knew it wasn't in some cases, it accepts some files that aren't valid JSON.
-But through some thorough testing I found a few more edge cases where it failed and fixed all those.
+But through some fairly thorough testing I found a few more edge cases where it failed and fixed all those.
 This may actually be a negative for ZenGM if people were taking advantage of those bugs to load invalid JSON files that will no longer work, but if that's a problem and people complain, I can always revert some of those changes to make it less strict.

 But that was the easy part.
 The hard part was writing something that: